giorgichi/td-data-compilation/Input_Data/README_AGR.md

 ## AGR

-There are 32 Google Sheets with agronomic data for [TD](../README.md) sites.
-However not all sites have agronomic data.
+There are 32 Google Sheets with agronomic data for TD sites.
+However not all sites actually have agronomic data.
 Few sites have data that needs special processing.

 #### Missing Data (all or some years)
 * BATH_A (missing all years)